aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

 **!** (%21)
 : Negates an expression

 The negation is a special case because it only accepts one "compare" condition while the others require more than one condition.
-Nevertheless, the value of the negation operator must be an array like for the other "combine" operators:
+Nevertheless the value of the negation operator must be an array like the other "combine" operators:

 === "CURL"
     ```bash